RIPS: Open-Source Version (PHP)

-The open-source version tokenizes PHP code (lexical analysis) based on PHP's tokenizer extension and performs semantic analysis to build a programme model.
-Based on previously analysed variable assignments, it performs backwards-directed inter-procedural taint analysis of sensitive sinks.
-Its strength is the ability to scan PHP applications very fast for PHP-specific vulnerabilities.
+The open-source version tokenizes PHP code (lexical analysis) based on PHP's tokenizer extension and performs semantic analysis to build a program model.
+Based on previously analyzed variable assignments, it performs backwards-directed inter-procedural taint analysis of sensitive sinks.
+This version or RIPS had the ability to scan PHP applications very fast for PHP-specific vulnerabilities.
 It supports the detection of 15 different vulnerability types, including Cross-Site Scripting, SQL Injection, Local File Inclusion, and others.
 Detected vulnerabilities are presented in a web interface with the minimum set of affected code lines as well as a vulnerability summary.
-For each vulnerability, an integrated code viewer can be opened in order to highlight the affected code lines in the original source code for easy remediation.
-Furthermore, help is offered to understand the vulnerability and exploits can be generated automatically.
+For each vulnerability, an integrated code viewer can be opened in order to highlight the affected code lines in the original source code, which aids in easier remediation.
+Furthermore, aid is offered to understand the vulnerability and exploits can be generated automatically.
 The interface also offers a list of scanned PHP files, user-defined functions, and detected sources.
-The weaknesses of the open-source version are false positives due to the lack of an abstract syntax tree or control-flow graph.
-The lack of support for object-oriented PHP code can lead to false negatives.
-The latest stable release version is 0.54.
+The latest stable release version is 0.55, from 2017.